 |Men's and Women's Versions?||Unisex||Yes||Yes||Unisex||Unisex|

 |Sizes Available||23", 26", 30"||22", 25", 30"||21", 25", 29"||One size (22")||22", 25", 30", 36"|

 One-piece plastic decks have been around for well over a decade in snowshoes, but very few companies were making them.
 We are excited to see a major company like Atlas using this technology.
 This type of snowshoe construction tends to be lighter overall with better traction.
 Read on to see if the Helium Trail lives up to this potential.

 This is the reason you're reading a snowshoe review — you don't want to be wallowing around in hip-deep snow this winter!
 The most important factor in flotation is the surface area of the snowshoe.
-Our measuring method yielded 191 square inches of surface area for the Helium Trail, which is about what we expect for a 26-inch model.
+Our measuring method yielded 207 square inches of surface area for the Helium Trail, which is about what we expect for a model that's 27 inches long.

 One characteristic that can enhance surface area is rigidity or stiffness.
 Models with a metal frame are usually perfectly rigid fore-to-aft; plastic models can be more flexible, and that is somewhat true here.
 The lengthwise steel traction rails add quite a bit of stiffness, but these stop short about 8 inches from the end of the snowshoe, leaving the tail slightly flexible.
 Though this does detract slightly from the flotation, it helps make for a more natural stride.

 Snow can be slippery.
 After flotation, traction is the most important snowshoe metric.
 After all, flotation with no traction is what skis are for.
 While the traction on the Helium Trail isn't bad overall, we had higher expectations.
 Side-by-side testing with similar one-piece plastic snowshoes showed this model slipping slightly more often.